Sex Crimes Attorney in Texas Representing Indecent Exposure Cases

 An individual that has been convicted of an indecent exposure offense or public lewdness offense can also face any of the following consequences:

 - Sex offender registration requirements for a second or subsequent indecent exposure offense;

 - A refusal to be admitted to certain college or graduate school programs;

 - An inability to apply for certain jobs, occupations or professional licenses; and/or

 - A criminal record.

-Don't let indecent exposure charges influence the rest of your life.
+Don’t let indecent exposure charges influence the rest of your life.
 Turn to the experienced attorneys at Stuckle & Associates PLLC to aggressively defend you against the serious allegations against you.
 They are prepared to tackle your case, no matter how challenging.
-If you face indecent exposure accusations in Travis County, Dallas County, Tarrant County, Denton County, or the surrounding areas, call (972) 423-4405 to schedule your free consultation and take the first steps toward protecting your future.
+If you face indecent exposure accusations in Texas, or the surrounding areas, call (972) 423-4405 to schedule your free consultation and take the first steps toward protecting your future.